Active DAS vs Passive DAS

 – Significant additional space required for deployment of remote units, typically within risers.
 Still a lower space requirement than a multi-carrier RRU solution.

 – The cost of active deployment is significantly higher than a fully passive DAS deployment would be.

-– Fibre runs between the Main Equipment Room and the Remote Units need to be installed, adding an additional degree of complexity to the overall site design.
+– Fibre runs between the Main Equipment location and the Remote Units need to be installed, adding an additional degree of complexity to the overall site design.
 Fibre although less cumbersome to install, has its own set of termination and testing requirements, requiring additional installation skillsets.

 – Traditional Active systems still cannot detect issues further down the passive chain of DAS elements to the antennas.